Armadillo World Headquarters: Historical marker

 In 2024 the local soccer club, Austin FC, struck a deal with Eddie Wilson, the keeper of the Armadillo World Headquarters flame.
 They added an armadillo jocktag to the team's uniform, Austin FC President Andy Loughnane said it was important to pay homage to Austin's "creative and vibrant spirit".
 The relaunch of the Armadillo was celebrated at the Austin FC jersey launch party, with Asleep at the Wheel frontman, Ray Benson.

+Documentary

+In 2026 Deadline reported Woody Harrelson is producing a feature length documentary about the Armadillo World Headquarters.
+It will chronicle the rise and cultural impact of the music venue.